ilmaisin/lukkarikorjain/readme.md

 Hosted version
 --------------
-The script is hosted at http://lukkari.iirolaiho.net/.
+The script is (not anymore) hosted at http://lukkari.iirolaiho.net/.
 You need to pass your campus and personnel/group identifier in the query string.
 For example, if you want the schedule of NPROMS14yt, you should enter `http://lukkari.iirolaiho.net/lukkari.py?campus=lemminkaisenkatu&group=nproms14yt` to your calendaring software's URL field.